The Trinity Semester Start-Up Programme

 Apply on the visiting student application form.

 Trinity College Dublin offers a range of accommodation options and all incoming non-EU students are welcome to apply for Trinity accommodation.
 Due to Trinity's city centre location, your first choice may not always be available.
 Accommodation breaks down into three types: on-campus, Trinity Hall and Trinity-certified student residences.
 Students may be housed in different accommodation for the duration of the programme than for the academic term.
-Autumn term students will be housed in Trinity Hall for the duration of the Semester Start-Up Programme.
-Spring term students may be housed in any Trinity housing.

 All Trinity-certified accommodation has been vetted for quality, security and ease of access to our city-centre campus.
 For more information and to book accommodation, visit the Trinity accommodation website.